The Most Recognized Global Youth Competition! 2026 AMC8 Math Contest: Content and Common Mistakes?

 2.2 Algebra & Probability Module

-As the largest module (40%-45%), the Algebra & Probability section in the 2026 syllabus has strengthened the assessment of mathematical modeling and practical application skills.
+As the largest module (40%-45%), the Algebra & Probability section places strong emphasis on mathematical modeling and practical application skills.

 New Topics: Using quadratic function modeling to solve practical problems, such as analyzing urban carbon emission optimization paths.